wayneeseguin/omni/README.md

 ## Multiple Output Destinations

-Send logs to multiple destinations:
+Send logs to multiple Destinations:

 ```go
 // Add stdout as a destination